The Young Friends of Wyck present,

 Bask in the twilight glow and stop to smell the roses in bloom.
 Stroll the paths of the oldest rose garden in the United States still growing in its original plan.
-Sip rosé, enjoy food from Clean Plate Club food truck, play some lawn games, and get to know your neighbors, all while supporting a Philadelphia treasure!
+Sip rosé, play some lawn games, and get to know your neighbors, all while supporting a Philadelphia treasure!

 Drink and membership purchases benefit Wyck Historic, House, Garden, & Farm, a National Historic Landmark house, garden, and farm in the Germantown neighborhood of Philadelphia that served as the ancestral home to one Philadelphia family for nine generations (1690-1973).
 The 2.5-acre, centuries-old site plays an essential role in the life of its 21st-century urban neighborhood, using buildings, landscape, and collections to provide educational, cultural, and nutritional resources for neighbors and visitors.